 - When your baby cries

 - Your first period after baby

 Babies are a blessing; everyone tells you that.
 And it's true.
 But something else that's true, that many people don't remind you of constantly, is that babies can trigger or worsen anxiety in their postpartum mothers.

-In a 2016 study published in the Journal of Affective Disorders, something surprising came to light—experiencing anxiety after having a baby might just be more common than postpartum depression, yet it gets little to no fanfare during postpartum doctor's appointments.
+In a 2016 study published in Journal of Affective Disorders, something surprising came to light—experiencing anxiety after having a baby might just be more common than postpartum depression, yet it gets little to no fanfare during postpartum check ups.

 Yet it does.
-I've dealt with anxiety my entire life, but, through healthy habits, I had always been able to keep it mostly at bay until after I became a mom, when it just seemed to explode.
-So much of handling anxiety involves "self-care," but apart from a shower once every few days, most new moms don't partake in it.
+I've dealt with anxiety my entire life.
+Through healthy habits I had always been able to keep it mostly at bay until after I became a mom, when it just seemed to explode.
+So much of handling anxiety involves "self-care," but apart from a shower once every couple days, most new moms don't partake in it.

 So what's an overtired, underfed new mom with raging anxiety to do?
-Take a deep breath, know that you're not the only one to have ever experienced this, and read on for tips on managing anxiety after baby.
+Take a deep breath, know that you're not the only one to have ever experienced this going crazy feeling and read on for tips on managing anxiety after baby.